daptin/daptin/docs_markdown/docs/actions/actions.md

 ## What are actions and why do I need this

-Create/Read/Update/Delete (CRUD) APIs are only the most basic apis exposed on the database, and you would rarely want to make those API available to your end user.
+Create/Read/Update/Delete (CRUD) APIs are only basic APIs exposed on the database, and you would rarely want to make those API available to your end user.
 Reasons could be multiple

 - The end user doesn't (immediately) owe the data they create
-- Creating a "row"/"data entry" entry doesnt signify completion of a process or a flow
+- Creating a "row"/"data entry" entry doesn't signify completion of a process or a flow
-- Usually a "set of entities" is to created and not just a single entity (when you create a user, you also want to create a usergroup also and associate the user to usergroup)
+- Usually a "set of entities" is to be created and not just a single entity (when you create a user, you also want to create a usergroup also and associate the user to usergroup)
 - You could allow user to update only some fields of an entity and not all fields (eg user can change their name, but not email)
-- Changes based on some entity (when you are going though a project, a new todo should automatically belong to that project)
+- Changes based on some entity (when you are going though a project, a new item should automatically belong to that project)

 Actions provide a powerful abstraction over the CRUD and handle all of these use cases.

 To quickly understand what actions are, lets see what happened when you "signed up" on Daptin.

-Lets take a look at how "Sign up" action is defined in Daptin.
+Take a look at how "Sign up" action is defined in Daptin.
 We will go through each part of this definition An action is performed on an entity.
-Lets also remember that ```world``` is an entity itself.
+Let's also remember that ```world``` is an entity itself.

 ## Action schema